 - Basic Allowance for Housing (BAH) payments

 With so many things to consider, it can be understandably difficult to decide where to begin, or under what terms you want to finalize the divorce.
 There are a few options, though, so keep your mind open to the possibilities.

 If you have children, it can be difficult to convince the military to allow you to keep as much of your BAS and BAH payments as you need.
 Often, the court will demand that you send your hard-earned payments to your ex-husband, even if your children are still going to live with you.
 It’s a tough process, and it can be difficult to find help.
 However, our Chicago women’s divorce law firm is fully equipped to handle any divorce situation, no matter how complicated.

-If you don’t know where to start, you can rely on the office of M. Scott Gordon & Associates to provide the most knowledgeable attorneys to help you through the military divorce process.
+If you don’t know where to start, you can rely on the office of Gordon & Perlut, LLC to provide the most knowledgeable attorneys to help you through the military divorce process.
 Getting divorced is a life-changing event, and you will need as much support as you can to help you get the fair amount of benefits and allowances you deserve.
 Even if both you and your ex-spouse are in the military, there are several components that must be considered to help support your case.
 Contact us right away to get started!